Skip to section

 Not all trading platforms are made equal.
 I discovered that when choosing the best stock trading app, it’s essential to consider the following factors.

-CHESS electronically registers the ownership of your shares with the Australian Stock Exchange.
+CHESS electronically registers your share ownership with the Australian Stock Exchange.
 You are given a Holder Identification Number (HIN), and your shares can be traced to a specific broker.

 This contrasts with the custodian model, where the trading platform owns the shares on your behalf.